-A critical, but often overlooked, problem with learning new things is that the most important aspect of what is to be learned is the organizing principle.
+A critical, but often overlooked, problem with learning new things is that the most important aspect of what is to be learned is the organizing principle rather than the definitions of a bunch of vocabulary words.
 This task is much like coming to see the "hidden" element in the picture below.
 All the "facts" are there, your task is to find and clearly see the organizing principle which brings order out of the seemingly random facts.
 Once you are able to see it, it is apparent even with a casual glance, but before you are able to see it, it is simply not there.